k8s-at-home/charts/charts/stable/onedrive/README.md

 All notable changes to this application Helm chart will be documented in this file but does not include changes from our common library.
 To read those click [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common#changelog).

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [1.1.0]

+#### Added

+- Modified the docker path to be against specific versions, no more `latest`
+- Cleaned up the transfer between secrets to application so that login can happen
+- Cleaned up Custom Setup section of README.md
+- Hard coded upstream `application_id` (Doesn't change, can be updated with future releases from upstream)

 ### [1.0.0]